-6 The IFRS Discussion Group is chaired by an AcSB member, who provides feedback directly to the Board.
+The IFRS Discussion Group, User Advisory Committee, and Academic Advisory Committee are chaired by an AcSB member, who provides feedback directly to the Board.

 7 The Insurance Transition Resource Group is chaired by an AcSB member, who provides feedback directly to the Board.